 Follow any specific installation instructions issued by the supplier and the general requirements given overleaf.
-Try the lever hoist to ensure that it operates correctly and that the brake is effective.
-Ensure the chain is not twisted, it must move freely.
-The bottom hook must reach the lowest required position without the chain running out to the end stop.
+Try the block to ensure that it operates correctly and that the brake is effective.
+Ensure the chain is not twisted; it must move freely.
+The bottom hook must reach the lowest position required without the chain running fully out.